xqstencils/node-jest-react-component/README.md

 * Support ES7 & ES6 syntax.
 * Support ESlint to check the code.
 * Support Jest to test your code.
-* Support Nsp to do security check for the dependencis.
+* Support yarn audit to do security check for the dependencis.
-* Support Build docker image and push to docker hub.
-* Support Deploy app to Heroku.

 ## Development: